PhilMJackson/FitnessTrackerFE/README.md

 -Activities - Can be viewed
 -RoutinesByUser - TBD if needed
 --Functionality--
--CreateRoutine
+-CreateRoutine -- Complete
--DeleteRoutine
+-DeleteRoutine --
--UpdateRoutine
+-UpdateRoutine --
--AddActivity
--RemoveActivity
+-AddActivity -- Complete w/ count and duration update -RemoveActivity --
--CreateActivity
+-CreateActivity --
--DeleteActivity
+-DeleteActivity --
--UpdateActivity
+-UpdateActivity --

 ---Things to Tackle---
-when trying to register, log in,
+when trying to complete form

-- see meaningful messages if there are errors during registration, so that I may correct them
+- see meaningful messages if there are errors during registration, so that they may be corrected

+On minor forms

+- pop up on same screen w/ button